Dre Campbell Farm

 12. Clean-Up Orchard

-It’s important to clean up your orchard after the codling moth infestation has been dealt with.
+It’s also important to clean up your orchard after the codling moth infestation has been dealt with.
 This will help to get rid of any eggs that may have been left behind.

 Removing infested fruits will also help prevent future infestations.